 - Store-and- forward method

-The end to end model is used to communicate between different organizations whereas the store and forward method are used within an organization.
-A SMTP client who wants to send the mail will contact the destination’s host SMTP directly in order to send the mail to the destination.
+The end to end model is used to communicate between different organizations whereas the store and forward method is used within an organization.
+An SMTP client who wants to send the mail will contact the destination’s host SMTP directly, in order to send the mail to the destination.
 The SMTP server will keep the mail to itself until it is successfully copied to the receiver’s SMTP.

-The client SMTP is the one which initiates the session let us call it as the client- SMTP and the server SMTP is the one which responds to the session request and let us call it as receiver-SMTP.
+The client SMTP is the one that initiates the session so let us call it client- SMTP and the server SMTP is the one which responds to the session request so let us call it receiver-SMTP.
 The client- SMTP will start the session and the receiver-SMTP will respond to the request.

 Model of SMTP system

-In the SMTP model user deals with the user agent (UA) for example Microsoft Outlook, Netscape, Mozilla, etc. In order to exchange the mail using TCP, MTA is used.
-The users sending the mail do not have to deal with the MTA it is the responsibility of the system admin to set up the local MTA.
-The MTA maintains a small queue of mails so that it can schedule repeat delivery of mail in case the receiver is not available.
+In the SMTP model user deals with the user agent (UA), for example, Microsoft Outlook, Netscape, Mozilla, etc. In order to exchange the mail using TCP, MTA is used.
+The user sending the mail doesn’t have to deal with MTA as it is the responsibility of the system admin to set up a local MTA.
+The MTA maintains a small queue of mails so that it can schedule repeat delivery of mails in case the receiver is not available.
 The MTA delivers the mail to the mailboxes and the information can later be downloaded by the user agents.

-Both the SMTP-client and MSTP-server should have 2 components:
+Both the SMTP-client and SMTP-server should have 2 components:

 - User agent (UA)